 The final race to be held at CHELTENHAM FESTIVAL was in 2015 in aid of THE INJURED JOCKEYS FUND.
 Over the previous 5 years riders had raised over £1,250,000 for Cancer Research UK and riders raised over £230,000 in 2015 for the IJF.
 Congratulations to JAMES COLLINS on a thrilling victory!
 Sadly this was the last charity race to be held at Cheltenham Festival as it has now been replaced by a professional race.

-For 2016 the AJA were delighted to support GREATWOOD on SATURDAY 5TH MARCH at Newbury Racecourse where riders raised over £35,000 and this has been repeated von 4th March 2017 when over £45,000 was raised.
-If YOU would like to apply for a place for 2018 (strictly limited to 12 people) please e-mail email@example.com to express your interest, giving details of your riding career to date.
+For 2017 the AJA were delighted to support GREATWOOD on SATURDAY 4TH MARCH at Newbury Racecourse where riders raised over £45,000 was raised.
+If YOU would like to apply for a place for 3rd March 2018 (strictly limited to 12 people) please e-mail firstname.lastname@example.org to request race details and an application form.